deivid-rodriguez/byebug/CONTRIBUTING.md

 * Push your branch to your forked repo - `git push origin my_branch`
 * [Make a pull request](https://help.github.com/articles/using-pull-requests)

-How to insert awesome code:

 This gem uses `rake-compiler` to build native gems.
-You can use `rake compile` to build the native gem and start the tests using `rake test`
+Use `rake compile` to build the c-extension and then start the tests using `rake test`

 ```bash
 rake compile